schuler-robotics/detectword_pico/README.md

 Discussion
 ----------
 Detectword_pico is a word detector, also referred to as a 'hot word' or 'wake word' detector.
 The hardware target is the Raspberry Pi Pico board.
 The Pico RP2040 is a high function ARM microcontroller with analog inputs, general purpose digital I/O, and a retail cost of 1 USD (2022).
-Detectword_pico is written in Go (@ref-go) and compiled to a UF2 firmware file with Tinygo (@ref-tinygo), a Go compiler for embedded environments.
+Detectword_pico is written in Go (1) and compiled to a UF2 firmware file with Tinygo (2), a Go compiler for embedded environments.

-Spectrograms (@ref-spectrogram) are created encapsulating time and frequency features into two dimensional arrays.
+Spectrograms (4) are created encapsulating time and frequency features into two dimensional arrays.
 These arrays are well suited to image processing techniques.
 The spectrogram in Figure (1) represents the word 'raspberry' as captured by the Pico analog to digital converter (ADC).
 Spectrogram colors represent frequency amplitudes (vertical), and duration (horizontal).
 Ranging from blue to red the colors represent low and high intensity, respectively.

 <p float="left">
 <img src="https://github.com/schuler-robotics/detectword_pico/blob/master/images/xt-raspberry-4096-250.png" width="400" height="300" />